MRtrix3/mrtrix3/docs/reference/commands/tckmap.rst

 A "super-resolution" output image can be generated using the -vox option, whether or not a template image is provided using the -template option.
 If -template is used in conjunction with -vox, the image axes and FoV will still match that of the template image, but the spatial resolution will differ.

-Note: if you run into limitations with RAM usage, try writing the output image as a .mif file or .mih / .dat file pair to a local hard drive: this will allow tckmap to dump the generated image contents directly to disk, rather than allocating an additional buffer to store the output image for write-out, thereby potentially halving RAM usage.
+Note: if you run into limitations with RAM usage, make sure you output the results to a .mif file or .mih / .dat file pair; this will avoid the allocation of an additional buffer to store the output for write-out.

 Options
 -------